Kritner/Kritner.SolarProjection/README.md

 -----

-If you find package useful, and would like to help support a dude in getting more stuff like this out there:
+If you find package useful, and would like to help support a dude in getting more stuff like this out there, there's a little donatey boi up at the top